-BURKHOLDER FARM, 2023 SRRF GRANT RECIPIENT
+MASEMORE FARM, 2024 SRRF GRANT RECIPIENT

-The Burkholder Family Farm is a steer operation located in the headwaters of Saucony Creek in Kutztown, Berks County.
-Situated within the region's limestone geology, a lowland drainage area sits on the property downhill of the animal heavy use area.
-The current heavy use area lacks stormwater controls to house more than 80 steer.
-There is also no central manure storage system on the farm, allowing nutrients, sediment, and pathogens to percolate into the groundwater discharge sources of the Saucony Creek headwaters, which eventually drains into the Schuylkill River.
+The Masemore Farm is a dairy operation located in the headwaters of the Perkiomen Creek in Hereford Township, Berks County.
+An unnamed headwaters tributary to the Perkiomen Creek flows through the farm's property.
+The farm's current heavy use area lacks stormwater controls to house its more than 125 cows.
+And there is no central manure storage system on the farm, allowing nutrients, sediment, and pathogens to run off into the headwaters of the Perkiomen Creek, which eventually drains into the Schuylkill River.

-The shovel-ready project suite includes the installation of a 6-month-capacity manure storage facility, a roofed barnyard and heavy use area, and a stormwater control system.
-The project has a cash match from NRCS of nearly \$110,000.
+The shovel-ready project suite includes the installation of a 6-month-capacity liquid manure storage facility, a roofed heavy use area with stormwater control systems, and 2,100 feet of stream bank fencing.

-PWD is contributing \$17,750 for nearly one fourth of the requested SRRF award for this project, with Constellation contributing the remaining funding.
-A total of \$75,000 is being awarded towards this project.
+The project has a cash match through NRCS and ACAP of nearly \$272,000.
+PWD is contributing \$30,750 for nearly one third of the requested SRRF award for this project, with Constellation and Aqua contributing the remaining funding.
+A total of \$99,750 is being awarded towards this project.